Honey: 6 Health Benefits & 6 Varieties

 It is well known that honey is very good for the immune system.
 According to an Austrian study, eating honey increases resistance to infections by about 40 percent.

 This is due in part to the flavonoids it contains.
-The water-soluble plant pigments have namely medical properties – they strengthen the vessels and act antiviral.
+The water-soluble plant pigments actually possess medicinal properties – they strengthen blood vessels and have antiviral effects.

 In particular, medicinal honey is excellent for strengthening the immune system.
 It makes you catch a cold less often and feel fitter.